 Chapter 6.
 Adoption through a phased approach

-Making available WIGOS metadata will generate substantial benefits for Members, but developing the capacity to make available these metadata also requires a substantial effort on the part of (meta)data providers.
-To help Members comply with obligations, guidance material will be developed and provided.
+Making available WIGOS metadata generates substantial benefits for Members, but developing the capacity to make available these metadata also requires a substantial effort on the part of (meta)data providers.
+To help Members comply with obligations, guidance material has been developed and is available in the Guide to the WMO Integrated Global Observing System (WMO-No. 1165).

-Moreover, obligations will be enforced in phases in order to allow Members sufficient time to develop the capacity to comply.
-Balancing the effort required to generate and make available the metadata elements, and the need to have this information to make adequate use of observations, implementation will proceed through three phases as shown in Table 3.
-Importantly, elements required by the end of Phase I are either listed as mandatory elements in Weather Reporting (WMO-No. 9), Volume A, or are of critical importance for the Observing Systems Capability Analysis and Review (OSCAR) tool of the WIGOS Information Resource, and are considered of benefit for all application areas.
-Phase II adds elements recognized to be more challenging for Members, but the knowledge of which is still of rather immediate need for the adequate use of observations, in particular for assessing the quality of observations.
-Phase III adds the remaining elements specified in this version of the standard.

-Elements emerging as being important for specific application areas or observing programmes will be added to the standard as it evolves.
+Elements emerging as being important for specific application areas or observing programmes are being added to the standard as it evolves.

 Table 3.
-List of elements specified in the WIGOS Metadata Standard, and implementation phases for Members
+List of elements specified in the WIGOS Metadata Standard, and historical phases of implementation